 A Little Grassy or Vegetable Flavor

-There’s a bit of grassy or vegetable flavor too bitter Melon tea.
-It’s kind of a plant-like after taste.
-It’s certainly not the grassiness that you would get from a green tea.
+There’s a bit of grassy or vegetable flavor to bitter Melon tea.
+It’s kind of a plant-like aftertaste.
+It’s certainly not the grassiness that you would get from green tea.
 But there is a delicate little vegetable taste running through the entire herbal infusion.

 I think it’s this grassy flavor that really helps make the bitter melon tea drinkable.
-The fruit itself is described as pretty bitter hence the name but the vegetable flavor that comes through once you see pit is interestingly not as bitter as you would expect.
+The fruit itself is described as pretty bitter hence the name but the vegetable flavor that comes through once you steep it is interestingly not as bitter as you would expect.

 Surprisingly, bitter melon tea is quite a smooth herbal tea to drink.
 As I mentioned it’s not nearly as bitter as the name would suggest.